 Fiberglass fixtures are made by forming layers of fiberglass into the desired shape, then coating it with a gelcoat resin.
-These fixtures are lightweight and inexpensive, but they also have a low shine, are prone to stress cracks and fading, and typically do not have a smooth surface.
+Fiberglass fixtures are lightweight and inexpensive, but they also have a low shine, are prone to stress cracks and fading, and typically do not have a smooth surface.

 Most fiberglass bathtubs are 5 foot rectangles.
 If that describes the size of your tub, the cost to refinish is $350.
 However, fiberglass tubs can also be molded into a unit where the tub and surrounding walls become one molded piece.
-Fiberglass tubs can also be round or oval-shaped garden tubs, with or without jets.
+Fiberglass tubs can also be square, round, or oval-shaped garden tubs, with or without jets.